General Terms & Conditions of Sale

 Sylvies' auctions include both wines subject to VAT (‘VAT lots’) and not subject to VAT (‘margin lots’).
 Typically the majority of the wines in an auction represent margin lots.
 VAT lots are marked with a bullet after the lot number or with an asterisk on the App.
 The Belgian VAT amounts 21%.

-The buyer premium is 20% inclusive of VAT (rounded 16,53% excluding VAT) over the hammer price.
+The buyer premium is 22,99% inclusive of VAT (19,00% excluding VAT) over the hammer price.
+If OSS as stated by EU applies, then the applicable VAT regime will be used.

 Sales under bond